What is (good) web design?

 Texture

-This describes the background of your pages or text elements.
-It does not need to be white.
-It does not need to be monochrome.
-It can be an image of a landscape, some animated flowing water or just some pattern.
-In Webnode’s CMS you have an array of different textures for your backgrounds to choose from, and you can always upload your own images.
+Texture refers to the background of your pages or text elements.
+It does not need to be white nor monochrome.
+It can be an image of a landscape, some animated flowing water, or just some pattern, for example.
+In Webnode’s CMS you have an array of different textures for your backgrounds to choose from, and you also have the option to upload your own images.

 Structure and guidance

-You can visualize each of the main pages as a poster.
-Keep it short to increase interest.
 An option to give your site more structure could be adding a grid of images following the card grid design.
 Each image displays a topic or service, which links to more detailed pages.
-This way you are leaving your visitors in control and make your page interactive.
+This way you are leaving your visitors in control of what information they want to see and making your page interactive.

 Sectioning

-Less is more.
+When it comes to good website design, less is more.
 This relates to all content on a single page, such as length of text, number of varying backgrounds, fonts, and colors.
-Headings are no longer a must in the header of a page, let the image speak for itself.
+For example, headings are no longer a must in the header of a page– sometimes an image can speak for itself.

-Give your readers some slack.
 White space or empty space on a page, also known as negative space, will give the eye a break.
-This space occurs as a white or subtle colored frame, space between sections of a page.
-This way the brain take in the message; like when you stand up and stretch to go for your 5th coffee today.
-Use negative space.
-It does not need to be white, it can be your textured background.
+This space is typically a white or subtle colored frame spaced between sections of a page.
+Use negative space to give the brain time to take in the message.

 The rule of thirds